Sachin-003/UAV-_deconfliction/README.md

-# Drone Conflict Detection and Visualization
+# UAV Strategic Deconfliction in Shared Airspace

 This project simulates drone flight paths and detects conflicts between them, including both spatial and temporal conflicts.
 It visualizes these conflicts in a 3D animation and generates a detailed conflict report.